 In Michigan, which has in parts experienced its snowiest January on record, expressways closed as snow and subfreezing temperatures played a role in multiple crashes Sunday; at least three people died over the weekend because of weather-related accidents.

 Business is far from usual this winter for Alex Alfidi, manager at Leo's Coney Island restaurant in the Detroit suburb of Birmingham.
 His 24-hour restaurant been getting some carryout patrons, but the casual walk-in customers have stayed away.

 "We slowed down big time," the 39-year-old said.
 Alfidi has logged 15 years in Michigan, and says he's seen some challenging winters.

 "This is the biggest one," he said.

-Even the nation's northernmost city, Barrow, Alaska, will be warmer than much of the Upper Midwest today; it's expected to reach minus 4.
+Even the nation's northernmost city, Barrow, Alaska, will be warmer than much of the Upper Midwest on Monday; it's expected to reach minus 4.

 Associated Press writers Ken Kusmer in Indianapolis, David N. Goodman in Detroit, James MacPherson in Bismarck, N.D., Erica Hunzinger in Chicago and Dinesh Ramde in Milwaukee contributed to this report.